buhrmi/shitcoinswap/README.md

 ## Support

-Currently there is no documentation available.
-If you would like some assistance, please open a GitHub issue or send an email to dj@shitcoin.jp.
+If you need help with something, for the moment, please open a GitHub issue or send an email to dj@shitcoin.jp.